[Cash Budget pattern of financing seasonal productions like sugar, tea, and construction activities]

-The request for financial assistance from business enterprises dealing in seasonal products like sugar, tea, construction activities, film industries, order based activities etc. are facilitated by the banks through Cash Budget financing plans.
-In such pattern of business dealings, the requirement of finance is not uniform throughout the year.
-The demand for financial assistance may be peak during some calendar months, in view of the realizations of sale proceeds take place at a length of time.
-However, in some months during the year these business enterprises are swollen with excess cash due to increase in cash collection from debtors, as well as the seasonal increase in cash sales.
-The bank finance to such units will be therefore planned on the basis of projected monthly cash flows estimated by the borrower and approved by the bank.
+The request for financial assistance from business enterprises dealing in seasonal products like sugar, tea, construction activities, film industries, order-based activities, etc. is facilitated by the banks through Cash Budget financing plans.
+In such a pattern of business dealings, the requirement of finance is not uniform throughout the year.
+The demand for financial assistance may peak during some calendar months because the realization of sale proceeds takes place at a length of time.
+However, in some months during the year, these business enterprises are swollen with excess cash due to an increase in cash collection from debtors, as well as the seasonal increase in cash sales.
+The bank finance to such units will be therefore planned based on projected monthly cash flows estimated by the borrower and approved by the bank.
 The current ratio for this kind of facility is normally 1.33: 1 (1.25:1 for MSE) as a benchmark.
-Some Banks consider lower ratio on the case-to-case basis depending upon components and quality of current assets and current liabilities.
-In exceptional cases, excess drawings is allowed up to 10% if the need is considered by the bank as genuine.
-However, it is mandatory for the borrower to submit the statement containing actual cash receipts and payments to the bank within a week from the end of previous month.
-Thus, this arrangement facilitates the banks not only to sanction the need based finance but also safeguards the end use of bank funds.
+Some Banks consider a lower ratio on a case-to-case basis depending upon the components and quality of current assets and current liabilities.
+In exceptional cases, excess drawings are allowed up to 10% if the need is considered by the bank as genuine.
+However, the borrower must submit the statement containing actual cash receipts and payments to the bank within a week from the end of the previous month.
+Thus, this arrangement facilitates the banks not only to sanction the need-based finance but also to safeguard the end use of bank funds.

 Illustration: